The Gunny Sack

 whisking peach sauce in pot

-Bring the sauce to a boil and then reduce heat.
+Bring the sauce to a boil and then reduce the heat.
 Simmer and stir until the sauce starts to thicken slightly.

 add peaches to stock pot